ActiveQuery/Governance/CONTRIBUTION_POLICY.md

-ActiveQuery (synonymous with and wheresoever referred to as "Active Query" or "ActiveQ" or "AQ", whether upper cased, lower cased or capitalised) and applies to all parts of ActiveQuery projects, programmes, respositories, and spaces.
+ActiveQuery (synonymous with and wheresoever referred to as "Active Query" or "ActiveQ" or "AQ", whether upper cased, lower cased or capitalised) and applies to all parts of ActiveQuery projects, programmes, repositories, and spaces.

 ActiveQuery is group open source projects that are under very active development.
-There's always more to be done and We are always working on making contributing to projects as easy, inclusive and transparent as possible.
+There's always more to be done and we are always working on making contributing to projects as easy, inclusive and transparent as possible.
 ActiveQuery welcomes anyone willing to put in the time and effort to help us and our community of users.